thekobewan/configure-ad/README.md

 <br>

-<h3>🟢 Step 4: Create an Admin and a Normal User Account in Active Directory</h3>
+<h3>Step 4: Create an Admin and a Normal User Account in Active Directory</h3>

 <p>Now that Active Directory has been installed, our Domain Controller became official with its domain, it’s now time to create an admin and normal user account in AD.</p>
 <p>Admins are able to create, modify, and delete user accounts, manage access permissions, etc. They can configure and enforce security policies such as password requirements and account lockout settings.
 They can also manage the structure of the domain, delegate admin tasks, etc.</p>

-<h4>🔵 Process for Creating Organizational Units: Employees and Admins</h4>
+<h4>Process for Creating Organizational Units: Employees and Admins</h4>

   1. Inside DC-1 VM, navigate to ‘Active Directory Users and Computers’